imreg/php-kata-starwars/README.md

 ## PHP-Kata Star Wars API

 ### 1 part
-You are R2D2 and you have to download part of the Imperial Operating System’s Cybersecurity Center of Excel ence API.
+You are R2D2 and you have to download part of the Cybersecurity Center of Excel ence API.

 The base url is ​https://death.star.api/​ ​(*Not a valid URL)